vlayer-xyz/vlayer/book/src/features/web.md

 startPage("https://x.com/", "Go to start page"),
 // in case of authentication/redirect go to specific page expectUrl("https://x.com/home", "Log in"),
-// specify which HTTP endpoint called in the back contains data to be proven
+// Specify which HTTP endpoint made by the browser from the visited website contains the data to be proven.
-// (check it in the Network Tabs or similar tool in your browser) notarize(
+// This is typically an asynchronous request — you can inspect it using the Network tab in your browser’s developer tools. notarize(
     "https://api.x.com/1.1/account/settings.json",
     "GET",